-This procedure is based on guidance on personal data breaches produced by the ICO.
+This procedure is based on guidance on personal data breaches produced by the Information Commissioner's Office (ICO).

-- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the Head teacher, the school's data protection representative or the DPO
+- On finding or causing a breach, or potential breach, the staff member or data processor must immediately notify the school's data protection representative Mrs Laura Fielding, Headteacher or the DPO.

 - The school's data protection representative and DPO will investigate the report, and determine whether a breach has occurred.
 To decide, they will consider whether personal data has been accidentally or unlawfully:

-- o Lost
+- o Lost.

-- Stolen
+- Stolen.

-- Destroyed
+- o Destroyed.

-- Altered
+- o Altered.

-- Disclosed or made available where it should not have been
+- Disclosed or made available where it should not have been.

-- o Made available to unauthorised people
+- Made available to unauthorised people.

-- The school's data protection representative and DPO will alert the headteacher and the chair of governors
+- The school's data protection representative and DPO will alert the Headteacher and the Chair of Governors.

 - The school's data protection representative and the DPO will make all reasonable efforts to contain and minimise the impact of the breach, assisted by relevant staff members or data processors where necessary.
-(Actions relevant to specific data types are set out at the end of this procedure)
+(Actions relevant to specific data types are set out at the end of this procedure).

-- The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen
+- The DPO will assess the potential consequences, based on how serious they are, and how likely they are to happen.

 - The DPO will work out whether the breach must be reported to the ICO.
-This must be judged on a

-case-by-case basis.
-To decide, the DPO will consider whether the breach is likely to negatively affect

-people's rights and freedoms, and cause them any physical, material or non-material damage (e.g.

-emotional distress), including through:
+This must be judged on a case-by-case basis.
+To decide, the DPO will consider whether the breach is likely to negatively affect people's rights and freedoms, and cause them any physical, material or non-material damage (e.g. emotional distress), including through:

-- o Loss of control over their data
+- Loss of control over their data

-- Discrimination
+- o Discrimination

-- o Identify theft or fraud
+- Identify theft or fraud

 - Financial loss

-- Unauthorised reversal of pseudonymisation (for example, key-coding)

-- Damage to reputation

-- Loss of confidentiality

-- Any other significant economic or social disadvantage to the individual(s) concerned
+- Unauthorised reversal of pseudonymisation (for example, key-coding) - Damage to reputation - Loss of confidentiality - Any other significant economic or social disadvantage to the individual(s) concerned.